-The complaints concern whether it is possible for website owners to deploy Google Analytics’ services – and thereby their tracking cookies – without obtaining the consent of the end user.
+The complaints concern whether website owners can deploy Google Analytics’ services – and thereby their tracking cookies – without obtaining the end-user’s consent.

 The struggle for Google Analytics

 Being the most popular web analytics tool worldwide, Google Analytics collects – for its users – vast amounts of data on the origin and behavior of website visitors to create comprehensive user profiles for marketing purposes.

 Best-practice when using Google Analytics has been IP anonymization and the possibility of opt-outs.
 The legal basis for tracking user behavior has to be the legitimate interest of the website owner.

 However, the DSK has long pushed for the legal basis to be consent, i.e., that website owners obtain valid – and prior – consent from their visitors for using Google Analytics’ tracking cookies.